MarineCrou/e-shop-frontend/README.md

 Nothing much to do apart from click on our link and surf away on our lovely website :
 **Discover our e-shop at : **https://gourmet-e-shop-front.netlify.app****
+For access to our API, follow : https://gourmet-e-shop.netlify.app/api/products

 # Features :